Gina Torres: Career

-In 2004, Torres appeared in seven episodes of the third season on 24 as Julia Milliken, a woman who has an affair with the White House Chief of Staff and becomes involved in a presidential scandal.
-In 2005, she was tapped for the pilot episode of Soccer Moms.
-Also in 2005, she voiced the character of Vixen in numerous episodes of the animated series Justice League Unlimited and replaced the voice-over of Jada Pinkett Smith's character Niobe in The Matrix Online.

-She is also known for her role in Fox's short-lived Firefly series, which lasted only one season.
-She reprised her Firefly role as Zoe in the film Serenity (2005).
+In 2005, she voiced the character of Vixen in numerous episodes of the animated series Justice League Unlimited and replaced the voice-over of Jada Pinkett Smith's character Niobe in The Matrix Online.
+She also reprised her Firefly role as Zoe in the film Serenity (2005).

 In 2006, Torres began her role as Cheryl Carrera in the short-lived drama series Standoff on the Fox network.
 Torres appeared in the film I Think I Love My Wife, playing the wife of Chris Rock's character.

-She was cast in Washington Field, a 2009 CBS television pilot from executive Producer Edward Allen Bernero, about the National Capital Response Squad, a unit of the FBI made up of elite experts in different areas who travel around the world, responding to events that affect American interests.
+She was cast in Washington Field, a 2009 CBS television pilot from executive producer Edward Allen Bernero, about the National Capital Response Squad, a unit of the FBI made up of elite experts in different areas who travel around the world, responding to events that affect American interests.

 She was the voice of Wonder Woman in DC Universe Online massively multiplayer online role-playing game until mid 2013 when the part was recast, as well as Airachnid in the Transformers Prime cartoon.

-In 2013, Torres was reunited with fellow Firefly costar, Nathan Fillion, in an episode of Fillion's television show, Castle.

 In 2011, Torres was cast as main character Jessica Pearson on the USA Network legal drama Suits.
 In 2016, it was announced that Torres would be leaving the cast of Suits following the summer segment of season six.
 In addition to her contract being up, Torres stated she had grown tired of traveling between Toronto, where Suits is filmed, and her home in Los Angeles.
 She joined the season two cast of ABC's The Catch, which was filmed in L.A.
 Torres returned to Suits for the season six finale, which aired on March 1, 2017.
 Following ABC's cancellation of The Catch in May 2017, Torres has returned to Suits as a recurring cast member in season seven.

 Torres plays the role of CAPCOM in the updated version of Walt Disney World's Mission: Space.

 In March 2018, it was announced Torres would executive produce and star in Pearson, a Suits spin-off centered on her character, Jessica Pearson.

 It was announced on March 2, 2020, that Torres has been cast to portray Cleo Phillips in the drama pilot The Brides, which is written by Roberto Aguirre-Sacasa, but the series was not picked up by ABC.

 On September 3, 2020, she was cast as Tommy Vega in the Fox drama series 9-1-1: Lone Star.